wp-plugins/my-custom-functions/readme.txt

 * Your votes really make a difference!
 Thanks.

 == Installation ==
 Install "My Custom Functions" just as you would any other WP Plugin.

+Automatically via WordPress:

-“My Custom Functions” is most easily installed automatically via the Plugins tab in WordPress Dashboard of your website.
-Or you can install it manual:
+1. Log into WordPress Dashboard of your website.

-1. Upload "my-custom-functions" to the "/wp-content/plugins/" directory.
+2. Go to "Plugins" —> “add new plugins".
+3. Find this plugin and click install.
+4. Activate this plugin through the "Plugins" tab.

+Manual via FTP:

+1. Download a copy (zip file) of this plugin from WordPress.org.
-2. Unzip and upload all the files to the "/wp-content/plugins/my-custom-functions/" folder on your server.
+2. Unzip the zip file.
+3. Upload the unzipped directory to your website's plugin directory (/wp-content/plugins/).
+4. Log into WordPress Dashboard of your website.
-3. Activate the plugin through the "Plugins" menu in WordPress Dashboard.
+5. Activate this plugin through the "Plugins" tab.

 After installation, a "Custom Functions” menu item will appear in the “Appearance" section.
 Click on this in order to view plugin's administration page.

 [More help installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "WordPress Codex: Installing Plugins")